krjordan02/ATM-Example/README.md

 ## Description

-An ATM that uses state to store a bank account balance with the ability to deposit and get cash back.
+An ATM that uses state to store a bank account balance with the ability to deposit and withdraw funds via cash back.

+Additional implementations: error messages describing input value errors, style and format changes

 Built using React to practice using the state of parent components in a CRUD model.